Five C-Suite Level Concerns within the Food and Beverage Distribution Network

 Those within the c-suite level of food and beverage companies are tasked with taking a holistic look at their supply chains and determining how to make them operate in the face of change.
 For shippers looking to support their food distribution networks, top priorities are managing expenses, meeting the end-customers' needs and ensuring consistency.

-Andy Moses, senior vice president of sales and solutions for Penske Logistics, said the same concerns often rise to the top for high-level executives in the food and beverage industry, and he shared those here.
+Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics, said the same concerns often rise to the top for high-level executives in the food and beverage industry, and he shared those here.

 1. Costs